 Level Three violations include dishonesty that affects a major or essential portion of work done to meet course requirements or assisting others to dishonestly complete such work.
-A third Level One violation or second Level Two violation will also be considered as a Level Three violation.
+A third Level One violation or second Level Two violation will also be considered as a Level Three.

-- · Using prohibited materials during an exam. - Altering an exam or assignment and submitting it for re-grading. - · Acquiring or distributing exam questions from an unauthorized source. - Acquiring or distributing an exam answer key from an unauthorized source. - Plagiarism that exceeds the Level Two violation threshold. - Presenting the work of another person as one's own. - Interfering with other students' access to course materials in the library or electronically posted. - · Fabricating research data.
+- Copying on an examination. - Giving unauthorized assistance to someone during an exam. - Using prohibited materials during an exam. - Altering an exam or assignment and submitting it for regarding. - Acquiring or distributing exam questions from an unauthorized source. - Acquiring or distributing an exam answer key from an unauthorized source. - Plagiarism that exceeds the level Two violation threshold. - Presenting the work of another person as one's own. - Interfering with other students' access to course materials in the library or electronically posted. - Fabricating research data.